 MS: Amen.
 That’s exactly that.
 I’m too much of an American.
 But, yeah, every all the prayer means so much you wouldn’t believe it, you know, prayed for my boss, Jimmy, like, please pray for him and pray for Cardinal Zen.
 And also, to be honest with you, pray for our very solid Protestant leaders in Hong Kong.
 We have some very, very solid guys who are moving forward, are stepping up.

 IB: Thank you very much, Mark.
-On behalf of freedom-loving Poles, I would like to also thank you for your courage and for standing up to the Chinese Communist Party’s oppressive regime, and fighting for freedom of Hong Kong.
+On behalf of freedom-loving Poles, I would like to also thank you for your courage and for standing up to the Chinese Communist Party’s oppressive regime and fighting for the freedom of Hong Kong.
 Our television and community continues the longstanding Polish tradition of fighting for your freedom and ours.
 And so Hong Kong and all freedom-loving people around the world can always count on our support.

 MS: Thanks so much and God bless.